MicrosoftDocs/ATADocs/ATPDocs/cas-isp-clear-text.md

 ## How do I use this security assessment to improve my organizational security posture?

-1. Review the security assessment for impacted entities.
+1. Review the suggested improvement action.
     ![Review top impacted entities and create an action plan.](media/cas-isp-clear-text-2.png)
 1. Research why those entities are using LDAP in clear text.
 1. Remediate the issues and stop the exposure.